It’s never easy the first time

 Although many YouTube videos or well-wishers tell you about how to hold your newborn best, it is not until your child is in your hands that you genuinely understand what they need.

 Before picking up your baby, wash your hands with gentle soap and water.
-Parents should also keep a hand sanitiser on hand in case of an emergency.
+Parents should also keep a hand sanitizer on hand in case of an emergency.
 Germs and bacteria can cause infections in the newborn from a dirty hand as their immune systems haven’t fully developed.